Label-Wise Graph Convolutional Network for Heterophilic Graphs: Experiments

 \subsection{Analysis of Node Representations}

-To answer \textbf{RQ2}, we compare the representation similarity of intra-class node pairs and inter-class node pairs.
-Results of GCN is also reported as the reference.
-For both GCN and {\method}, representations learned by the last layer are used for analysis.
-Since we have similar observations on other heterophilic graphs, we only show the results on Texas in Fig.~\ref{fig:sim}.
-From this figure, we can observe that the learned representations of GCN are very similar for both intra-class pairs and inter-class pairs.
-This verifies that simply aggregating the neighbors will make the node representations less discrimative.
+To answer \textbf{RQ3}, we compare the representation similarity of intra-class and inter-class node pairs in Fig.~\ref{fig:sim}.
+For both GCN and {\method}, representations in the last layer are used for analysis. we can observe that the representations of GCN are very similar for both intra-class pairs and inter-class pairs.
+This verifies that simply averaging the neighbors will lead to less discrimative representations .
 With label-wise aggregation, the similarity scores of intra-class pairs are significantly higher than inter-class node pairs.
-This demonstrates that the representations learned by label-wise message passing can well preserve the target nodes' features and their contextual information.
+This demonstrates that the representations learned by label-wise aggregation can well preserve the nodes' features and their contextual information.